george-0-huang/visio/README.md

+#visio
+A deomo of rule base system with unit-test integrted into git action

 # Dynamic Rule-based Pricing System

     Develop a solution that allows the business to dynamically generating product pricing from a set of rules defined